tokyo-indies/tokyoindies.com/content/en/faq.md

 ## Is food available at the venue?

 The venue usually doesn't serve any food, so it's recommended you eat before coming.

+## Can I upload photos of the event?

+Photos taken at Tokyo Indies are generally OK to share online, but if other people or other people's games are shown in the photo, please ask for permission from them first or add a blur/mosaic effect to hide them.

+Please note that while we do our best to enforce this policy, many participants come to our event, and we cannot ensure that attendees of the event will not be photographed.

 -----